Cousin marriage: Genetics

-Even in the absence of preferential consanguinity, alleles that are rare in large populations can randomly increase to high frequency in small groups within a few generations due to the founder effect and accelerated genetic drift in a breeding pool of restricted size.
+Irrespective of marriage preferences, alleles that are rare in large populations can randomly increase to high frequency in small groups within a few generations due to the founder effect and accelerated genetic drift in a breeding pool of restricted size.
 For example, because the entire Amish population is descended from only a few hundred 18th-century German-Swiss settlers, the average coefficient of inbreeding between two random Amish is higher than between two non-Amish second cousins.
 First-cousin marriage is taboo among Amish, but they still have several rare genetic disorders.
 In Ohio's Geauga County, Amish make up only about 10 percent of the population but represent half the special needs cases.
 In the case of one debilitating seizure disorder, the worldwide total of 12 cases exclusively involves the Amish.
 Similar disorders have been found in the Fundamentalist Church of Jesus Christ of Latter-Day Saints, who do allow first-cousin marriage and of whom 75 to 80 percent are related to two 1830s founders.

 Studies into the effect of cousin marriage on polygenic traits and complex diseases of adulthood have often yielded contradictory results due to the rudimentary sampling strategies used.
 Both positive and negative associations have been reported for breast cancer and heart disease.
-Consanguinity seems to affect many polygenic traits such as height, body mass index, intelligence and cardiovascular profile.
+Inbreeding seems to affect many polygenic traits such as height, body mass index, intelligence and cardiovascular profile.
 Long-term studies conducted on the Dalmatian islands in the Adriatic Sea have indicated a positive association between inbreeding and a very wide range of common adulthood disorders, including hypertension, coronary heart disease, stroke, cancer, uni/bipolar depression, asthma, gout, peptic ulcer, and osteoporosis.
-However, these results may principally reflect village endogamy rather than consanguinity per se.
-Endogamy is marrying within a group and in this case the group was a village.
+However, these results may principally reflect village endogamy rather than consanguineous marriages per se.
+Endogamy is marrying within a group, and in this case the group was a village.
 The marital patterns of the Amish are also an example of endogamy.

-The Latin American Collaborative Study of Congenital Malformation found an association between consanguinity and hydrocephalus, postaxial polydactyly, and bilateral oral and facial clefts.
+The Latin American Collaborative Study of Congenital Malformation found an association between parental consanguinity and hydrocephalus, postaxial polydactyly, and bilateral oral and facial clefts.
 Another picture emerges from the large literature on congenital heart defects, which are conservatively estimated to have an incidence of 50/1,000 live births.
-A consistent positive association between consanguinity and disorders such as ventricular septal defect and atrial septal defect has been demonstrated, but both positive and negative associations with patent ductus arteriosus, atrioventricular septal defect, pulmonary atresia, and Tetralogy of Fallot have been reported in different populations.
-Associations between consanguinity and Alzheimer's disease have been found in certain populations.
+A consistent positive association between parental consanguinity and disorders such as ventricular septal defect and atrial septal defect has been demonstrated, but both positive and negative associations with patent ductus arteriosus, atrioventricular septal defect, pulmonary atresia, and Tetralogy of Fallot have been reported in different populations.
+Associations between parental consanguinity and Alzheimer's disease have been found in certain populations.
 Studies into the influence of inbreeding on anthropometric measurements at birth and in childhood have failed to reveal any major and consistent pattern, and only marginal declines were shown in the mean scores attained by consanguineous progeny in tests of intellectual capacity.
 In the latter case, it would appear that inbreeding mainly leads to greater variance in IQ levels, due in part to the expression of detrimental recessive genes in a small proportion of those tested.